robotastic/gamutRF/docs/2-SYSTEM_OVERVIEW.md

 ## GNU radio

-GNU Radio7 was used throughout the course of development for this effort.
+GNU Radio was used throughout the course of development for this effort.
 GNU Radio is an open-source SDR framework used for developing prototypes and signal processing blocks.
 It supports a variety RF hardware like the radios previously mentioned to create software-defined radio-based systems, or without hardware to simulate or evaluate a waveform or signal flow.
 GNU Radio provides pre-defined signal processing blocks that have been thoroughly tested which can be used to build waveforms.
 It also lets you easily build custom blocks that can be integrated into a signal flow.
 GNU Radio has a well-documented and supported API and has a large user-base with a lot of community support.

 ### GNU Radio Out-Of-Tree Modules